HB-1406

 Enforcement Authority

-The New Hampshire Insurance Commissioner has enforcement authority under RSA 417 (unfair insurance practices).
-Enforcement is agency-initiated through the insurance department's audit and administrative enforcement process.
+The New Hampshire Insurance Department enforces this provision.
+A violation constitutes an unfair insurance practice under RSA 417, empowering the Insurance Commissioner to initiate enforcement proceedings, impose administrative fines, or order restitution.
+Enforcement is agency-initiated through departmental audit and oversight.
 No private right of action is created by the statute.

 Penalties

-The commissioner may impose administrative fines or order restitution for any delay or denial of care resulting from a violation.
-No statutory minimum fine amount is specified in the bill itself; penalty amounts are governed by RSA 417 (unfair insurance practices).
-Restitution is available for delay or denial of care.
+The Commissioner may impose administrative fines (amount unspecified in this section; governed by RSA 417 unfair insurance practices framework) or order restitution for any delay or denial of care resulting from a violation.
+No statutory minimum is specified in this provision.

 Who Is Covered